-Travel by boat is prominent throughout the history of the Trail corridor, from the dugouts used by American Indians and the shallop used by Captain John Smith and crew to present-day fishing boats and recreational kayaks.
+Travel by boat is prominent throughout the history of the PHT corridor, from the dugouts used by American Indians and the shallop used by Captain John Smith and crew to present-day fishing boats and recreational kayaks.
 George Washington first knew the Potomac River as a transportation route and source of food and sought a connection with the Youghiogheny River and the "Ohio country."
-With a bit of planning, it's possible to explore these same routes and places today.
+Developed with assistance from River Management Society, the information below can help to explore these same routes and places today.

 Paddling the Youghiogheny River Water Trail: Part of the Youghiogheny River in Pennsylvania races through the state's deepest gorge before plummeting over Ohiopyle Falls and through an exciting set of rapids: World-renowned whitewater paddling is a major attraction in this area.
 Farther downstream (north) the "Yough" offers scenic, family-friendly flatwater through an area rich in history.
 Maps for the 74-mile trail, divided into two sections, were developed by the Pennsylvania Environmental Council with assistance from the Pennsylvania Fish and Boat Commission and the Department of Conservation & Natural Resources.
-For more information, maps and trail guides click here.
+More information including maps and trail guides.

-· North Branch (Westernport, MD - Cumberland, MD): Waterproof map set (2005) is available from the Maryland Department of Natural Resources Web site.
+· North Branch (Westernport, MD - Cumberland, MD): Waterproof map set (2005) is available from the Maryland Department of Natural Resources.

-· Middle Potomac (Opequon Creek, MD - Georgetown, DC): Digital version of a map set developed by the Interstate Commission on the Potomac River Basin (1998) is available on the Maryland Department of Natural Resources Web site.
+· Middle Potomac (Opequon Creek, WV - Georgetown, DC): A digital version of a map set (1998) is available from the Interstate Commission on the Potomac River Basin.

-· Tidal Potomac (Georgetown, DC - Chesapeake Bay): Digital version of a map set (1999) available on the Maryland Department of Natural Resources Web site; click here for a page specific to the tidal Potomac.
+· Tidal Potomac (Georgetown, DC - Chesapeake Bay): Digital version of a map set (1999) available from the Maryland Department of Natural Resources.
+Learn more about the tidal Potomac.

-Captain John Smith Chesapeake National Historic Trail: An inter-active map on the Trail Web site will help you to explore many of the places visited by Captain John Smith and crew in the early 1600s.
+Captain John Smith Chesapeake National Historic Trail: An interactive map will help you to explore many of the places visited by Captain John Smith and crew in the early 1600s.
 For related water trails, visit the Chesapeake Bay Gateways Network.

-Click here for some ideas for day and multi-day trips, click here for a list of resources, contact us to send corrections and suggestions for additional content, and please remember to follow Leave No Trace principles.
+Check out ideas for day and multi-day trips and a list of resources, contact us to send corrections and suggestions for additional content, and please remember to follow Leave No Trace principles.